Apereo-Learning-Analytics-Initiative/OpenDashboard-legacy/README.md

 Open src/main/resources/templates/openDashboard.html and add a script tag at the bottom of the page pointing to your module js file.
 For example:

 `<script src="../static/js/cards/rssreader/module.js" th:src="@{/js/cards/rssreader/module.js}"></script>`

+### Optionally create your own data services

+If you need to proxy requests to another data source or call an external web service you may need to add Java code to OpenDashboard to do this.
+See src/main/java/od/cards/openlrs/OpenLRSCardController.java for an example.